 2. Connect People

 Do you have friends that don’t know each other?
 This is a great opportunity for you tie them together.
 Now, you have the chance to be the one who connects people.
-When you are about to meet a friend or a group of friends at a café or a bar, make it a habit to invite someone that hasn’t met everyone in the group yet.
+When you are about to meet a friend or a group of friends at a café or a bar, make it a habit of inviting someone that hasn’t met everyone in the group yet.
 Arrange frequent parties and get-togethers for all of your friends.
 If you walk the street with a friend and meet another friend, remember to introduce them to each other.
 Otherwise, your friend will stay quiet and you will come off as socially unskilled.

 Your friends will appreciate meeting new people and making new friends.
 You will also be perceived as a more social person with many friends.
 A psychological principle called social proof tells us that we look at others when we try to evaluate things and people around us.
-When all of our friends have an Iphone, we will be more inclined towards buying one too because it seems to be the right thing to do.
+When all of our friends have an iPhone, we will be more inclined towards buying one too because it seems to be the right thing to do.
 Likewise, when people see others making friends with you, they will be more inclined towards making friends with you as well, because that seems to be the right thing to do.

 3. Be Nice (In the Right Way)